 Much of the available research on DT has been conducted among domiciled populations.11 This work has firmly established DT as a risk factor for greater mood symptom severity and dysregulation [13, 14].
 Based upon these and related findings, subsequent work has sought to increase DT to improve psychosocial and behavioral health functioning [15-17].
 Evidence from such studies suggest improving DT is related to less mood severity and less life impairment [18, 19].
 DT is particularly relevant for adults experiencing homelessness, who endure high levels of stress due to housing instability [6], food insecurity [20], sleep problems [21], and other stressors [3, 6] that result in worse health outcomes in the context of lower DT.
 In fact, lower DT has partially explained the relation between urban stress and poor mental health outcomes, including depressive and Post Traumatic Stress Disorder symptoms among adults experiencing homelessness [6].
-Beyond this study, however, no other work has examined DT among adults experiencing homelessness.
-Thus, there is a general lack of research on DT among homeless populations despite the importance of this construct among this group, including the extent to which this construct relates to other aspects of psychological functioning (e.g., depression, aggression, hostility, and anxiety).
+There is a general lack of research on DT among homeless populations despite the importance of this construct among this group, including the extent to which this construct relates to other aspects of psychological functioning (e.g., depression, aggression, hostility, and anxiety).

-Simons and Gaher developed the Distress Tolerance Scale (DTS) [9], a self-report measure of the perceived capacity to tolerate distress that isolates four unique facets of distress tolerance: (1) tolerance, which represents the perceived inability to tolerate unpleasant or distressing emotional states; (2) appraisal, which represents one’s own cognitive assessment of distress, identifying feelings of shame at being distressed, not accepting distress, and feelings of inferiority at one’s coping abilities in comparision to others when faced with a potentially aversive state; (3) regulation, which is characterized by the mechanism by which individuals cope with the aversive states—avoiding negative emotions and alleviating them through rapid means; and (4) absorption, which identifies the level of attention consumed by the distressing emotion and the disruption of functioning during the experience of an aversive state [9].
-Individuals with low DT will have more difficulty coping with feelings of distress, accepting distress, utilizing avoidance tactics to ignore feelings of distress and will avert more attention to the feelings [9].
+Simons and Gaher developed the Distress Tolerance Scale (DTS) [9], a self-report measure of the perceived capacity to tolerate distress that isolates four unique facets of distress tolerance: (1) tolerance, which represents the perceived inability to tolerate unpleasant or distressing emotional states; (2) appraisal, which represents one’s cognitive assessment of their ability to cope with distress; (3) regulation, which is characterized by the mechanism by which individuals cope with the aversive states—avoiding negative emotions and alleviating them through rapid means; and (4) absorption, which identifies the level of attention consumed by distressing emotions and the disruption of functioning during the experience of an aversive state [9].
+Individuals with low DT have more difficulty coping with feelings of distress, accepting distress, utilizing avoidance tactics to ignore feelings of distress and tend to give more attention to feelings of distress [9].
 Exploratory and confirmatory factor analytic studies of the DTS support the hierarchical multidimensional model with a single second-order factor, global DT, and four first-order factors [9, 22].
-Numerous studies suggest the DTS global factors and subdimensions demonstrate excellent construct validity and internal consistency, hence, the DTS may be a promising tool for potentially isolating the subfacets of DT that are uniquely associated with psychological distress among adults experiencing homelessness.[22]
+Numerous studies suggest the DTS global factors and subdimensions demonstrate excellent construct validity and internal consistency, hence, the DTS may be a promising tool for potentially isolating the subfacets of DT that are uniquely associated with psychological distress among adults experiencing homelessness [22].

-The present study examined cross-sectional relationships between dimensions of DT and multiple measures of psychological distress prevalent among adults experiencing homelessness.
+The present study examined cross-sectional relationships between dimensions of DT and multiple psychosocial variables (e.g., depression, aggression, hostility, anxiety, urban life stress)among adults experiencing homelessness.
 We extend prior work by investigating whether relations between DT and psychosocial functioning: (1) are specific to DT subscales; (2) generalize across domains of psychosocial variables, including depression, aggression, hostility, anxiety, and urban life stress; and (3) determine whether these associations were incremental to age, sex, race/ethnicity, education levels, and current length of homelessness.
-Given that past work has shown that the regulation and appraisal DT subscales were unique predictors of behavioral health functioning, we expect these subscales to be consistently and robustly related to our criterion variables.
-[22]
+Given that past work has shown that the regulation and appraisal DT subscales were unique predictors of behavioral health functioning, we expect these subscales to be consistently and robustly related to our criterion variables [22].

 Methods